 - Objective elements not depending on the sole will of the employer;

 - The absence of transfer of risks from the company to the employee.
 It is not legal to provide for the reimbursement of commissions received in the event of non-performance of the contract by the client.
-The law also prohibits the provision of a disproportionate objectives clause (the objective must be realistic and not illusory);
+The law also prohibits the provision of a disproportionate target clause (the target must be realistic and not illusory);

 - The absence of a reduction in remuneration below the legal and contractual minima.